![]() |

 iv) Radiation biology; and

-B) 500 hours of work experience under the supervision of an authorized user who meets the requirements in this Section or equivalent U.S. Nuclear Regulatory Commission, Agreement State or Licensing State requirements at a medical institution involving:
+B) 500 hours of work experience, under the supervision of an authorized user who meets the requirements in this Section or Section 335.9160 or equivalent U.S. Nuclear Regulatory Commission or Agreement State requirements, at a medical facility authorized to use radioactive material under Subpart H. The work experience shall include:

 i) Ordering, receiving and unpacking radioactive materials safely and performing the related radiation monitoring;